dvudd/CI_PP2/README.md

 **BILD FRÅN AMIRESPONSIVE**
 [DUNGEONS and DICES](https://dvudd.github.io/CI_PP2/) is a turned-based dungeon crawler where the player fights their way through enemies.
 ## User Stories
+- As a first time player I want to quickly understand the basic game mechanics
+- As a first time user I want to battle against fantasy monsters
-As a first time user I want to:
+- As a first time user I want to feel the tension of dice rolls
+- As a returning user I want to quickly start a new game
+- As a returning user I want to encounter different types of monsters so the game feels fresh and challenging each time
-As a returning user I want to:
+- As a returning user I want to beat my old score
 ## Features

 ## Future Features